dhable/caffeinatedideas.com/README.md

 Boot script to generate static HTML files from blog content.

-## Roadmap
+## To Do List

-This is a rough list of improvements I'd like to make to the site generator:
+There's a list of things that I need to work on when I get time to do so:

-* Draft Mode: A way of keeping all in progress posts in the source tree but excluded from the publish task.
+* Replace the boot-s3 upload functionality with code local to the project.
+The lib has a bunch of spec violations that's preventing me from moving this repo to the latest version of Clojure.

+* Upgrade Clojure (see above)

 * Link Linter: Checks all of the HTML links to ensure that they point to live sites and pages still.
 Generates a report of all links that need to be addressed.

 * More Unit Test Coverage

 * Spell Checker

 * Thumbnail Image Handling: Provide a new markdown handler to generate thumbnail images and embed those on the main page but provide a link to an expanded version.

+* Auto linker: Parse through a blog post and suggest things that should become links.
+Offer to insert the links into the markdown.

 ## Licenses